peterscardera/wksp-module-2-js-1-fundamentals/lecture-2-types.md

 let data = [0, [], [], [1,2,3, [4]]]
 ```

-1. How would you access the value `0`?
+1. How would you access the value `0`? // data 0
-2. How would you access the value `3`?
+2. How would you access the value `3`? // data 3 2
-3. How would you access the value `4`?
+3. How would you access the value `4`? // data 3 3 0

 ---